Loading...

 Monitor and Adjust

-Keep track of how different foods affect your blood sugar levels and adjust your diet accordingly to find what works best for your body.
+Keep track of your blood sugar levels and adjust your meal composition as needed for future meals.

 healthspan-mbl